 Texas Medicaid reimburses contracted pharmacy providers according to the “Pharmacy (Non-DME)” fee schedule.
-The estimated acquisition cost is defined in the Texas Administrative Code Title 1 §355.8541 relating to Legend and Non-legend Medication and §355.8545 relating to Texas Maximum Allowable Cost.
-To learn more about reimbursement refer to the Drug Pricing and Reimbursement (PDF) chapter of the Texas Medicaid Pharmacy Provider Procedure Manual.
+The estimated acquisition cost is defined in the Texas Administrative Code Title 1, Section 355.8541 relating to Legend and Non-legend Medication.
+To learn more about reimbursement refer to the Drug Pricing and Reimbursement (PDF) chapter of the VDP Pharmacy Provider Procedure Manual.

 VDP payment registers and ASC X12N 835/5010 Health Care Payment/Advice statements are available online through the Payment File Portal (PFP).
 Pharmacy staff must complete and return the Electronic Remittance Advice Authorization Agreement (HHS Form 1316) to register for PFP access.

 There will be a one-day delay in payments to pharmacy providers because of the following federal holidays that occur on Monday:

 - Martin Luther King, Jr. Day (third Monday of Jan.)

 There will also be delays when the following holidays occur on Monday:

 - New Year’s Day (Jan.
 1)

 Pharmacy providers that want to receive their weekly payment by direct deposit must complete the Direct Deposit Authorization (CPA Form 74-176).
 This form is also used to change bank information, such as financial institution, account number, or cancellation of account.
 An account change will result in the pharmacy provider receiving paper warrants until the process is completed.
 Completed forms should be sent to HHSC.